Parmalee: Stoney Creek Records

 The band's next BBR single was 2020's "Just the Way", a collaboration with trap artist Blanco Brown.
 In March 2021, this became both the band's and Brown's second number-one single.
+The song was included on the band's third BBR album, For You.
+This album also charted the single "Take My Name".
+In 2023, the band re-issued For You as For You 2, with bonus tracks included.
+Among these were two new singles, "Girl in Mine" and "Gonna Love You".